-Annual variabilities of the means expressed by the coefficient of variance indicate considerable variability for a tropical lake for both the wet weight biomass (CV of close to 79 % and over 28 % for the $1^{st}$ (2004-2005) and $2^{nd}$ (2005-2006)

-years respectively) and chlorophyll a (CV of over 36 % and close to 49 % in the 1st and 2nd years respectively).
-These are characteristic of Melack's (1979) category 1 (CV $^{>}$ 25 %) in his assessment of variability of the phytoplankton of tropical lakes which is related to pronounced seasonal fluctuations associated with variations in rainfall, river discharges or vertical mixing.
-The similarly high CVs in the physico-chemical parameters monitored alongside phytoplankton during the study period suggest this is the case.
-Though both mean phytoplankton biomass and chlorophyll a concentrations differed significantly between the two years only the variability of the mean chlorophyll a concentration in an annual period may be significantly different, their variabilities may not.
+Annual variabilities of the means expressed by the coefficient of variance indicate considerable variability for a tropical lake for both the wet weight biomass (CV of close to 79 % and over 28 % for the 1st (2004-2005) and 2nd (2005-2006) years respectively) and chlorophyll a (CV of over 36 % and close to 49 % in the 1st and 2nd years respectively).
+These are characteristic of Melack's (1979) category 1 tropical lakes which is related to pronounced seasonal fluctuations associated with variations in rainfall, river discharges or vertical mixing.
+The similarly high CVs in the physicochemical parameters monitored alongside phytoplankton during the study period suggest this is the case.
+Though both mean phytoplankton biomass and chlorophyll a concentrations differed significantly between the two years only the variability of the biomass differed significantly between the two years.
+This may imply that though the mean chlorophyll a concentration in an annual period may be significantly different, their variabilities may not.